-The Union Environment ministry of India has recently proposed an amendment.
-It is towards the Wildlife Protection Act (WPC),1972.
+The Union Environment ministry of India has proposed an amendment to the Wildlife Protection Act (WPC),1972.
 The act is to protect elephant reserves and corridors on the lines of tiger reserves.
 It aimed to sought responses of various states to a proposed Comprehensive National Elephant Action Plan (NEAP).

-Under the project Elephant, India’s first reserve was established in 2001.
-It was in Jharkhand.
-According to the recent data, around 400 elephants have been killed by poachers.
-This is because, in the last 5 years, 2300 people were killed by elephants.
+Under the project Elephant, India’s first Elephant reserve was established in 2001, in Jharkhand.
+According to the recent data, around 400 elephants have been killed through poisoning by residents and poachers.
+This is because in the last 5 years until 2019, elephants killed 2300 people.
 This count is 10 times higher than the no. killed by tigers.
-Lok Sabha shared the following data.
-Hence, the govt. asked state forest departments to go on with management plans as decided.
+The data is with Lok Sabha.
+Hence, state forest departments is to go on with management plans as decided.
 Also, to train forest staff to protect elephants.
 The death toll was 329, 391, and 447 in the states of Chhattisgarh, Jharkhand, and Orrisa.

 NTCA is the regulatory body for around 50 tiger reserves.
-Decided zones for the reserves are: North-west includes Uttar Pradesh, Madhya Pradesh, and Uttarakhand.
-South includes Andhra Pradesh, Tamil Nadu, Kerala, and Karnataka.
-East includes West Bengal, Bihar, Chhattisgarh, Jharkhand, and Orissa.
+Decided zones for the elephant reserves are: north-west includes Uttar Pradesh, Madhya Pradesh, and Uttarakhand; South includes Andhra Pradesh, Tamil Nadu, Kerala and Karnataka; East includes West Bengal, Bihar, Chhattisgarh, Jharkhand, and Orissa.
 The Wildlife Protection Act (WPA) prohibits industrial and mining activities around tiger reserves.
-Once the National Board of Wildlife approves, there will be change in boundaries of tiger reserves can be changed.
+Once the National Board of Wildlife approves, there will be change in boundaries of tiger reserves.

-In the context of these actions, Govt. planned it to reduce further human-animal conflicts.
-It is to prepare a national elephant action plan.
+In the context of these actions, they are plans to reduce further human-animal conflicts.
+This is to prepare a national elephant action plan.
 These plans would prove to be beneficial to decrease further circumstances.